dhanishahahaha/localrepo/README.md

-# about this repo
+# About this repository

-this is just a basic repository to practice git commands.
+This is just a basic repository to practice git commands.